 Over the last five years, Greenfield has hosted ‘Native Tongue Reading’ sessions with our Early Years children, aged 2 to rising 5, where we invite parents to join us for a morning of storytelling in their native tongue.
 Participants bring in a storybook written in their native tongue and spend time with a small group of children, reading to them in a different language and engaging with the children to understand the story.
-Our most recent session included stories in Spanish, French, Arabic, Polish, Kannada and Greek.
+Over the years sessions have included stories in Spanish, French, Arabic, Polish, Kannada, Tamil, Portuguese, Russian, Hungarian, Japanese, Hindi and Greek.

 Whilst a key element of these sessions is strengthening our connection with parents and providing opportunities for families to visit the classroom, we have also hosted these sessions with other members of the Greenfield community; whether this be staff, or, most recently, a group of keen Year 6 pupils who spoke Bulgarian, Afrikaans and Mandarin between them.